 The Easiest way to do Audio Interaction Testing

 The best way to test your app for audio functions is by using pCloudy.
 To perform audio testing, users need to upload their app on the platform and install it on any device of their choice.
-Once the device is booked and the app is installed on the device, click on the audio function in the device interaction page to do audio testing.
+Once the device is booked and the app is installed on the device, click on the “More” option at the bottom left corner of the screen.
+Then you will get the audio in and audio out options in the device interaction page to do audio testing.
 Users can also use their voice as an input for testing using the “Audio In” feature.

 This feature can be used for audio out testing as well and it is available only for devices on which audio icon is present.
 To perform audio output testing, just book a device on the pCloudy platform, click on the “Audio Out” icon and play any audio/video file to get the sound output on your system.